 What is OSAP Academic Progress, OSAP Academic Probation and OSAP Academic Restriction?

 Students on OSAP must maintain satisfactory academic progress according to the Ministry of Colleges and Universities’ policies.
 That means that students are required to successfully complete the academic requirements of their program to continue to be eligible for OSAP.
-Frequent or multiple program switches, drops, withdrawals and/or repeats of programs that are funded by OSAP may also be considered lack of academic progress and direction.
+Frequent or multiple program switches, drops, withdrawals and/or repeats of courses that are funded by OSAP may also be considered lack of academic progress and direction.

 The minimum OSAP academic progress standards are:

 Graduate Students: you must remain in full-time registration status or confirmation from your coordinator that you will be in a 60% course load (or 40% if you have a documented disability).
-You must successfully complete a 60% course load (or 40% if you have a documented disability) per funded term(s).
+You must successfully complete a 60% course load (or 40% if you have a documented disability) per funded terms.

-In the first instance, an OSAP Academic Probation is applied to your file if you did not remain in the minimum course-load required by OSAP and/or did not pass the minimum course-load for the OSAP funded term(s).
+In the first instance, an OSAP Academic Probation is applied to your file if you did not remain in the minimum course-load required by OSAP and/or did not pass the minimum course-load for the OSAP funded terms.
 For the next academic year, after the OSAP Probation was applied, your academic progress will be monitored closely by the University Registrar's Office.
 In order to access OSAP funding while on Academic Probation, you will need to submit an Acknowledgement of Academic Probation.

-If you did not remain in the minimum course-load required by OSAP, or did not pass the minimum course-load for the OSAP funded term(s) for two consecutive years, an OSAP Academic Restriction is applied to your file.
+If you did not remain in the minimum course load required by OSAP, or did not pass the minimum course load for the OSAP funded term(s) for two consecutive years, an OSAP Academic Restriction is applied to your file.
 You will then be restricted from further OSAP funding for a minimum of 12 months.

 OSAP also expects you to advance through your program.
 Frequent or multiple program changes, repeating courses, or failure to advance in your degree can result in an Academic Probation.